qinnzou/DeepCrack/README.md

 We run on the Intel Core Xeon E5-2630@2.3GHz, 64GB RAM and two GeForce GTX TITAN-X GPUs.

 ## Pretrained Models
-Pretrained models on PyTorch are available using links in the Download part, You can download them and put them into "./codes/checkpoints/".
+Pretrained models on PyTorch are available at, link：https://pan.baidu.com/s/1WsIwVnDgtRBpJF8ktlN84A passcode：27py

-You can download the pretrained model from link：https://pan.baidu.com/s/1WsIwVnDgtRBpJF8ktlN84A passcode：27py
+You can download them and put them into "./codes/checkpoints/".

 ```
 Please notice that, as this model was trained with Pytorch, its performance is slightly different with that of the original version built on Caffe.